Physical Education (PE)

 A course with a strong focus on the philosophy, ethics, principles, and techniques of

 coaching individual and team sports.
 Identifying and addressing the ethical dilemmas pervading our sport organizations today will be emphasized.
-This course provides an emphasis on the organization of interscholastic athletics in relation to the achievement of education objectives, and satisfies the university’s General Education Ethics requirement.
+This course provides an emphasis on the organization of interscholastic athletics in relation to the achievement of education objectives.
 In addition, students will be prepared for the National Federation of State High School coaching certification.
 3 lecture hours.

 PE 365 Kinesiology 4 Cr.